lgray/triton-torchgeo-gat-example/README.md

 # triton-torchgeo-gat-example
 An example of running a pytorch-geometric graph attention model in [nvidia triton](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/).

+NB: This works on Windows Subsystem for Linux 2 and Linux.
+Docker for Windows and MacOSX do not function well or at all.

 NVIDIA Triton is an engine for running inference as a service, it handles load balancing, model replication, model versioning, and batching.
 Client code need only send data to the service endpoint (i.e. model) and it will